DubFriend/forminator/README.md

 Forminator makes four request types, "create", "update", "get" and "delete"

-In general, you may add your own data to the request and response, as long as the documented require fields are also present.
+In general, you may add your own data to the request and response, as long as the required fields are also present.

 ###get
 get requests can be detected server side as they are the only forminator request type to use the http GET method.  ("create", "update", and "delete" all use POST)

-"get" request send, send "filter", "order" and "page" variables as query parameters to the url.
+"get" request send "filter", "order" and "page" variables as query parameters to the url.

 ####get request